JennToo/nitori.org/content/pages/tech.rst

   control fans and 3d printers, and that's about it.
 Home Assistant works great for that.
 There's a lot of fancy things that it can do too that I've never really explored.
 Maybe someday!

+  - I mainly use this to control the fan pointed at my bed while I sleep.
+At night I can get too warm, so I like the fan on.
+But by the time I wake up I don't want to get out of bed since it's too cold! 🥶 But with a smart plug, I can use my phone to turn the fan off.
+Otherwise I'll stay in the warm and cozy bed too long.
 - **Dokuwiki** is a very simple wiki system where I keep my notes.
 It's a little janky, but it works well enough.
 - I follow RSS feeds using **FreshRSS**.
 It works well enough.
 Not fancy at